Blast (U.S. magazine)

-Blast: Proletarian Short Stories was a short-lived literary magazine, published in The Bronx from 1933 to 1934.
-The magazine was edited by Fred Miller, described by his friend William Carlos Williams as then being "out of employment: a tool designer living precariously over a garage in Brooklyn.
+Each of the five issues of Blast included an original work by William Carlos Williams, who was a friend of the Millers.
+Fred Miller was described by Williams as then being "out of employment: a tool designer living precariously over a garage in Brooklyn.

-William Carlos Williams contributed five stories to Blast.
+Williams contributed five stories to Blast.
 Other contributors included Benjamin Appel, Ilya Ehrenburg and Len Zinberg.